 a.
 Our counsel is "normally not."
 It's too easy for both intern and committee members to relinquish responsibility for making things happen.
 Occasional drop-in visits by the pastor are sufficient to demonstrate his/her support.
+You might also invite the pastor to social events hosted by the committee.
 Some committees deem it important to have the pastor's presence to assist with committee orientation early in the year and at other times specifically request the pastor's guidance during the discussion of specific agenda items when they believe that to be advisable.